shutchings/featuretimeline/details.md

-# Portfolio Plans
+# Portfolio Plans (Preview)

 ## Portfolio Plans

-**View portfolio level work items across projects.** Portfolio Plans is an organizational tool that helps teams drive cross-project visibility and alignment by tracking portfolio level work in a calendar view.
+**View portfolio level work items across projects.** Portfolio Plans is an organizational tool that allows you to pull Epics from any project and team within organization and plots on them on an easy to read timeline view.
+This helps teams drive cross-project visibility and alignment by tracking portfolio level work.

 ## Hand-pick portfolio items to track

-To get started in a new plan, select the items that you wish to track.
-First, select a project.
-Then, select the item(s) you wish to track on the plan.
-You may add items from multiple projects.
+Getting started is easy.
+First, create a new plan.
+Then, select a project and add the item(s) you wish to track on the plan.
+You may add as many work items as you want and from multiple projects.

 ![image](https://user-images.githubusercontent.com/8809849/61147683-cb53f100-a491-11e9-9505-4c2e4d28ceaa.png)